DelazJ/QGIS-Documentation/docs/documentation_guidelines/do_translations.rst

 This  manual is aiming to help the translator.
 First the general process of how technically a translation is done is explained.
 Later the translation is explained from an actual English rst document that is translated to Dutch.
-Finally a summary of :ref:`Rules of translation <translation_summary>` is given.
+Nicht Finally a summary of :ref:`Rules of translation <translation_summary>` is given.

 .. note:: Although these guidelines focus on QGIS documentation, the methods and